selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ## 2. Project Workflow
 * What is this data telling me?
 Ask questions (or assumption) and find answers.
 * Part 1: Clean data with SQL
-* Part 2: Visualize Findings with Tableau
+* Part 2: Visualize findings with Tableau

 ## 3. Part 1: Clean Data With SQL.